abood-zm/Job-Agent/README.md

 ---

 This project is a showcase of **personalized AI agents in action**, highlighting how modern LLM frameworks like LangChain can integrate with external data, memory, and user context to provide actionable insights.
+Additionally, this is my first ever project using LangChain.
+Enjoy! :-)